dojot/docs/source/user_guide.rst

 Device Management
 -----------------

-In order to properly configure a physical device in dojot, you must first create a representation to it in the platform. `Here <https://dojot.github.io/device-manager/using-device-manager.html>`_ you can find a tutorial to how to do that.
+In order to properly configure a physical device in dojot, you must first create a representation to it in the platform. `Device manager how-to <https://dojot.github.io/device-manager/using-device-manager.html>`_ contains a tutorial to how to do that.

 Integrating physical devices